worstperson/USBTether/README.md

 ## TODO:

  - **Static Assignments** - It would be nice if we could reserve addresses for specific devices.
- - **Port Forwarding** - UPnP and NAT-PMP are unlikely, but mappings and DMZ are possible.
-Probably will only work with IPv6 on mobile networks, if at all.
-Maybe it's possible to use these services on a bridged router?
-Is port forwarding through a VPN worth it?
- - **Traffic Shaping** - Using the firewall to limit bandwidth works well enough, but it would be nice to have QoS via tc as an option too.
-QoS can be ran on the bridge as well and is preferred.
  - **DNSMasq Watchdog** - We should have a process that watches over DNSMasq and restarts it when killed.
- - **VPN Watchdog** - We should have a periodic check that traffic can pass the tunnel and restart it if it can't.
+ - **VPN Watchdog** - We should have a periodic check that traffic can pass the tunnel.
+ - **Downstream Watchdog** - We should have a periodic check that traffic can pass to a downstream router or server.
  - **VPN Bypass** - Make part of the private range route outgoing traffic to a secondary interface

 ## DEPENDENCIES: